 has the property of threefold dimension … is arbitrary … .
 A science of all these possible kinds of space would undoubtedly be the highest enterprise which a finite understanding could undertake.

 Kaluza-Klein theory was a precursor to string theory and M-theory in physics, the former proposing the existence of 10 dimensions (nine spatial dimensions and one time dimension) and the latter postulating 11 (10 spatial dimensions and one time dimension).
 These extra spatial dimensions are curled up to a very small size; curled up so tightly that we don’t notice them.
-Like with Kaluza-Klein theory, these extra dimensions aim to unify different theories of how reality manifests; M-theory and string theory are attempts to give a unified description of the four fundamental forces (electromagnetism, the strong and weak nuclear forces, and gravity) and in turn reconcile Einsteinian general relativity (our accepted theory of gravity, concerning the macro world) with quantum theory (relating to the micro level of reality).
+Like with Kaluza-Klein theory, these extra dimensions aim to unify different theories of how reality manifests; M-theory and string theory attempt to give a unified description of the four fundamental forces (electromagnetism, the strong and weak nuclear forces, and gravity) and in turn reconcile Einsteinian general relativity (our accepted theory of gravity, concerning the macro world) with quantum theory (relating to the micro level of reality).
 The problem with integrating the two is that the laws governing objects break down when we observe the quantum level of reality (how particles like electrons behave).

 According to string theory, both gravitational theory and quantum mechanics can be unified by hypothesising the existence of tiny vibrating strings, with different kinds of vibrations relating to different kinds of particles.
 The specific number of spatial dimensions proposed by M-theory and string theory are thought to be the number necessary for the strings to vibrate in all the various ways that account for the varieties of particles in the universe.
 A space with more than three spatial dimensions is known as hyperspace, a familiar term in the DMT lexicon that in the latter context refers to the realm that one visits in a DMT breakthrough experience.
 For Gallimore, DMT allows one access to genuine hyperspace, that is, space of more than three dimensions.
 He states that in the presence of DMT: